-- Lie flat on your with the knees pulled to the chest.
+- Lie flat on your back with your knees pulled to your chest.

-- Inhale slowly as you lift your legs up to the ceiling as far as you can while tightly squeezing them together.
+- Inhale slowly as you lift your legs towards the ceiling as far as you can while tightly squeezing them together.

-- Reach your legs over to the right, allowing the hips to lift away from the floor, then go back to starting position with legs straight overhead and core engaged, and lower back remaining on the floor.
+- Reach your legs over to the right, allowing the hips to lift away from the floor, then go back to starting position with your legs straight overhead, your core engaged, and your lower back remains on the floor.

-- Reach your legs over to the left for the other side.
+- Repeat on the other side, reaching your legs over to the

-- Keep on reversing the circular direction each time and aim for three sets, 8 reps on each side.
+- Continue reversing the circular direction each time.
+Aim for three sets of eight reps on each side.

-Hopefully this blog post was to your satisfaction.
-And please feel free to leave your comments below, or send through any questions.
+I hope this blog post was helpful.
+Please feel free to leave any comments below, or send me any questions you may have.
 I’ll be happy to answer ASAP.